 Costco and Trader Joe’s Price Comparison

 It’s no secret that both Costco and Trader Joe’s are known for their value.
 Costco shoppers relish the deal of buying in bulk (guilty!).
 And Trader Joe’s shoppers are a food cult all their own, obsessing over the unique, addictive yet affordable food finds (very guilty!).
-But which has better prices in the Costco and Trader Joe’s price comparison?
+But which has better deals in the Costco and Trader Joe’s price comparison?

-And while the products are not necessarily the same for obvious reasons (we don’t know for sure who makes Trader Joe’s products), I consider the two items comparable in quality and taste (details outlined below).
+And while the products are not necessarily the exact same for obvious reasons (we don’t know for sure who makes Trader Joe’s products), I consider the two items comparable in quality and taste (details outlined below).

 To some, a few cents here and there are negligible.
-But for the budget conscious, space conscious, and super busy people, knowing the truth may free you of time spent chasing a deal.
+But for the budget-conscious, space-conscious, and super busy people, knowing the truth may free you of time spent chasing a deal.